Hello Everyone, in this post we will look into the Minimum Wages in India, the types of labour, industries, exclusions as well as penalties.

 Thus, this act became legally non-binding but statutory.
 If the payment of wages to a worker is below the accepted minimum wage rate, then it is termed forced labour.

 A fair wage is a level of wage that not just maintains a level of employment but also seeks to increase it keeping in mind the industry’s capacity to pay.

 The concept of a minimum wage gives a guarantee of basic livelihood and preserves efficiency.
-It also provides for the education, medical requirements and some level of comfort to the worker.
+It also provides for education, medical requirements, and some level of comfort to the worker.

 Different types of labour

 The one who does simple duties, which only requires little or no previous experience.
 It is necessary to have familiarity with the working environment.

 His work thus may require in addition to physical exertion familiarity with a variety of articles or goods.

 A semi-skilled worker has a defined routine nature where he does not need much of the judgment, skill, and but for the proper discharge of duties given to him.

 The important decisions are generally made by others.
 His work is limited to the performance of routine operations of limited scope.

 A skilled employee is capable of working efficiently of practising independent judgment and doing his duties responsibly.